-The standard depreciation rules for regular income tax were not changed by TRA '97.
+The standard depreciation rules for regular income tax have not changed for 1998.
 AMT depreciation rules have been modified and will reduce the depreciation adjustment.
-This reference is for practitioners and taxpayers who want to apply depreciation rules to maximize after tax income.
+This reference is for practitioners and taxpayers that want to apply depreciation rules to maximize after tax income.
 The modified accelerated cost recovery system (MACRS) provides for eight classes of recovery property, two of which may be depreciated only with straight line.
 MACRS applies to property placed in service after 1986.
 Pre-MACRS property continues to be depreciated under the ACRS or pre-ACRS rules.
 Most taxpayers will be using MACRS, ACRS, and the depreciation rules that apply to property acquired before 1981.
 This manual concentrates on the MACRS rules but some ACRS information is included.
 Additional information on ACRS and pre-ACRS rules can be found in the Farmer's Tax Guide.